-Utilising national and regional best practice guidance, each Council will seek to ensure that any future highways works will bring a positive improvement to the character and appearance of the conservation areas.
+Utilising national and regional best practice guidance, the Council will seek to ensure that any future highways works will bring a positive improvement to the character and appearance of the Conservation Area.
+10.7 Yellow no waiting markings can be visually intrusive.
+Within the Conservation Area, a more sensitive approach is preferable to reduce the visual impact of these markings.